Stage 4 Lung Cancer

 Doctors can recommend treatments to help you live as long as possible with stage 4 lung cancer.

 Yes.
-If your doctor says you have stage 4 lung cancer, you’ll need to get medical treatment in order to live as long as possible.
+If your doctor says you have stage 4 lung cancer, you’ll need to get prompt medical treatment in order to live as long as possible.

-That said, stage 4 mesothelioma is not the same illness as stage 4 lung cancer.
-Doctors must take a different approach when treating stage 4 mesothelioma than would be used if the patient had stage 4 lung cancer.
+Doctors must take a different approach when treating mesothelioma than if the patient has lung cancer.

 Since both mesothelioma and lung cancer can be caused by asbestos exposure — and since the cancers have similar symptoms — it’s important to talk to your doctor and get correctly diagnosed before starting treatments.